myTselection/smartschool_ha/README.md

   - currently only showing last update date

 - Todo lists:
+  - When checking items in Home Assistant as completed, this will not be reflected into Smartschool.
+Only future tasks are fetched from Smartschool but no updates from Home Assistant are sent towards Smartschool.
   - Separate Todo list for "Toetsen", "Taken", "Meebrengen" and "Volgende"
   - Each Todo list will contain the username between brackets to distinct the list of different users (if multiple accounts are linked)
   - Volgende: